bgd-labs/example-liquidity-mining-aave-v3/README.md

 You can run the test via `forge test -vv` which will emit the selector encoded calldata for `configureAssets` on the emission admin which you can use to execute the configuration changes e.g. via Safe.

+_Note: The test example above uses total distribution and duration distribution just for convenience to define emissions per second, in reality as we only pass emissions per second to `configureAssets()` we could define it in any way we wish._

 ## How to configure emissions after the LM program has been created?

 After the LM program has been created, the emissions per second and the distribution end could be changed later on by the emissions admin to reduce the LM rewards or change the end date for the distribution.
 This can be done by calling `setEmissionPerSecond()` and `setDistributionEnd()` on the Emission Manager contract.
 The test examples on [EmissionConfigurationTestMATICXPolygon.t.sol](./tests/EmissionConfigurationTestMATICXPolygon.t.sol) shows how to do so.